 DO bring a physician's letter for any subscription medicines that may be considered controlled substances, but DON'T bring, let alone do, illicit drugs regardless of their status in your home country.

 DO accept another cup of tea or coffee when in Saudi, but DON'T bring or consume alcohol.

 DO bring your birding optics, photography gear, and recording equipment, but DON'T use your gear in the vicinity of sensitive government and military sites as well as sites associated with the oil and gas and logistics industries, such as airports and shipping terminals.

 DO capture images and videos of Saudi culture, but DON'T photograph Saudis, particularly Saudi women and children, without asking for permission first.

 DO speak respectfully and use common-sense decorum when dealing with Saudis, and DON'T be loud, use profanity, or transgress people's personal boundaries.

-This is another list in progress, so what else should I add?
+This is another list in progress, so please let me know if there's something else I should I add.

 Communicating in Saudi

 Compared to other Gulf countries, you'll find much less English spoken, particularly among Saudis and Arab and South Asian expats outside the major cities.
 This can pose a challenge in certain situations, such as inquiring about rooms or ordering food.
 You'll likely also find that most storefront signage and menus are exclusively in Arabic.
 This, in time, is sure to change.
 In the meantime, however, there are apps where you can use your smartphone camera to create an augmented-reality (AR) translation of signs and menus.